|CONTENTS A-Z | SEARCH | CHANGE YOUR PASSWORD | ANNOUNCEMENTS | STATUS MESSAGES|

 Introduction | Your computing service registration card

-Windows XP is an incarnation of the popular Windows® operating system from Microsoft.
-All of the computers running Windows XP at Essex are installed with sophisticated packages for word processing, data analysis and presentation.
+Windows 7 is an incarnation of the popular Windows® operating system from Microsoft.
+All of the ISS computers running Windows 7 at Essex are installed with sophisticated packages for word processing, data analysis and presentation.
 Additionally, all of the computers have access to the Internet, enabling users to make full use of the World Wide Web and electronic mail (email).
 The computers also provide access to high quality laser printing facilities.

 When you register as a new student at Essex, you will be given a registration card.
 This will look similar to the sample card shown below.